 The size of the ears compared to the base means that one could be inserted vaginally or anally, with the other against the taint, perineum, or clitoris.
 The vibrations carries really well along the ears, so if you prefer something more pinpointing, using one ear against a certain spot might prove more effective and pleasurable.
 4I haven’t yet really tried this, though I will update this review if/when I do.

-Svakom has an authorized retailer on Amazon that sells the Mini Emma and Deer Ears for $50, and at that price, it’s very difficult to pass up.
+Svakom has an authorized retailer on Amazon that sells the Mini Emma and Deer Ears for $40, and at that price, it’s very difficult to pass up.5However, buying sex toys on Amazon is almost always a bad idea.
 I would especially recommend this toy and attachment combo to folks with penises who want to try out frenulum vibration, and folks with clits who want to explore more gender play.

-You can get the Mini Emma with the Deer Ear attachment for $50 here.
-Normally, I do not recommend purchasing toys on Amazon 5There are many fake versions of things, and most amazon retailers will not fulfill warranties but this is the only place I can find the attachment.
+You can get the Mini Emma with the Deer Ear attachment for $40 here.
+Normally, I do not recommend purchasing toys on Amazon 6There are many fake versions of things, and most amazon retailers will not fulfill warranties but this is the only place I can find the attachment.

 LUBE & CLEANING